-Topics covered in Year 7 include: Building Relationships, Diversity, Developing Skills and Aspirations, Decision Making and Health, Puberty and Safety.
+Topics covered in Year 7 include: Building Relationships, Diversity, Developing Skills and Aspirations, Decision Making and Health, Puberty and Safety, Online Safety and Use of Digital Devices

 Staff specialise in an area of delivery with the result being an expertise amongst the staff in approaching sometimes challenging topics.
 We ensure full coverage of RSE and the statutory expectations of the government guidance.
 As part of the PSHEE programme, pupils also follow a varied Careers programme where they investigate changing trends in the world of work, discuss the role of various jobs in society and practise collaboration skills to solve a problem.